PIANO DI LAVORO ELETTRICO CEI 11-27

 B2.Specific requirements regarding atmospheric conditions

-When working under tension, outdoors or indoors, in the event of atmospheric conditions that limit visibility or reduce insulating properties, the PL is left to assess whether it is necessary to suspend the work itself.
+When working under voltage, outdoors or indoors, in the event of weather conditions that limit visibility or reduce insulating properties, the PL is left to assess whether it is necessary to suspend the work itself.

 In such circumstances, the PL must take all necessary measures to leave the plant and equipment in a safe state, including with respect to third parties; personnel must leave the workplace in a safe manner.